Eroica-cpp/uwhpsc/notes/project.rst

     Do this as follows:

     * Modify the main program to call `MPI_INIT` and `MPI_FINALIZE`.
+      Note that with MPI, we must call `MPI_INIT` as the first statement in the main program, so every process is running the same code, and every process will call the subroutine `many_walks`.
+      See `$UWHPSC/codes/mpi/quadrature` for an example of how Simpson's method might be implemented in MPI.

     * In the main program, use::